andrewdr14/claims_fraud_detection/README.md

     -   **CatBoost**: Excels at handling categorical features natively.
 -   **Hyperparameter Tuning**: Uses GridSearchCV to find optimal model parameters.
 -   **Evaluation**: Models are assessed using standard metrics such as accuracy, classification reports, and confusion matrices.

 ---

-## Improvements

--   **Configurable Random State**: The `random_state` for data splitting, feature selection, and model training is now configurable within the Streamlit app, allowing for more flexible experimentation and verification of model behavior.

----